juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 ## A Practical Example

 Here we use a practical example to illustrate the solution.
 Our example is to make a simple but practical chatbot for an insurance company website.
-As shown below, this chatbot will accomplish two main goals: (1) helps site visitors obtain an insurance quote; and (2) answers visitor questions during a conversation but without derailing the main task flow if user questions happen to occur in the middle of the task flow .
+As shown below, this chatbot will accomplish two main goals: (1) helps site visitors obtain a car insurance quote; and (2) answers visitor questions during a conversation but without derailing the main task flow if user questions happen to occur in the middle of the task flow .

 ![A chatbot design includes a 3-step task flow, 10 FAQs, 1 multi-turn FAQ.]( "The design of a multi-purpose chatbot for an insurance company website")